Labour against the witch-hunt (LAW) was launched in October 2017.

-1. We demand the Labour Party ends the practice of automatic, instant, expulsion or suspension of Labour Party members;
+1. The Labour Party must end the practice of automatic, instant, expulsion or suspension of Labour Party members:

-- that all those summarily expelled or suspended from membership without due process be immediately reinstated;
+- All those summarily expelled or suspended without due process should be immediately reinstated.

-2. We demand that the Labour Party rejects the International Holocaust Remembrance Alliance (IHRA) definition of anti-Semitism, which in its list of examples conflates anti-Semitism with anti-Zionism and support for the rights of the Palestinian people.
+2. The Labour Party should reject the International Holocaust Remembrance Alliance (IHRA) definition of anti-Semitism, which in its list of examples conflates anti-Semitism with anti- Zionism and support for the rights of the Palestinian people.
 Instead, the Labour Party should adopt a simple, straightforward, definition of anti-Semitism, such as by Professor Brian Klug: “Anti-Semitism is a form of hostility to Jews as Jews, where Jews are perceived as something other than what they are”.

 3. The Compliance Unit should be replaced with a new body which will deal with complaints along the lines of the recommendations in the Chakrabarti Report, allowing all members appropriate due process.

 Who can join?